salbalkus/CausalTables.jl/paper/paper.md

 designed to support their development. `CausalTables.jl` aims to provide such a tool.

-Attempts to implement and test causal inference methods in Julia face two major challenges.
-First, causal estimation often requires identifying and modifying features from data based on their relationships with treatment and response variables; these might include confounders, mediators, or instruments.
-Their required format might even differ depending on the downstream packages used; for instance, `MLJ.jl` [@blaom2020mlj] requires Table input, but `GLM.jl` [@bates2023glm] necessitates a Matrix or `Formula`.
-Second, since causal estimators are often tested on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], one often desires access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether a method works correctly.
+Implementing and testing causal inference methods in Julia involves two main challenges.
+First, causal estimation requires identifying and modifying features based on their relationships with treatment and response variables, which might include confounders, mediators, or instruments.
+Their required format may differ depending on downstream packages; for instance, `MLJ.jl` [@blaom2020mlj] requires Table input, while `GLM.jl` [@bates2023glm] needs a Matrix or `Formula`.
+Second, when evaluating a causal estimator on simulated data from a Structural Causal Model (SCM) [@pearl2009causality], one often desires access to the true ("oracle") conditional distributions of relevant variables in the SCM, as well as ground truth values of various causal estimands, in order to test whether the method works correctly.

-`CausalTables.jl` provides a solution these two problems.
-The `CausalTable` interface extends `Tables.jl` [@quinn2024tables] to simultaneously store causal labels, including a type of directed acyclic graph, alongside the data.
-This makes it easy to --- with a single line of code --- accomplish tasks such as intervening on treatment or automatically identifying confounders while allowing data to be input to statistical packages in different formats.
-For simulations, the `StructuralCausalModel` object encodes a causal model as a sequence of conditional distributions.
-From this, users can draw random datasets endowed with causal structure, extract the true distributions of features conditional on previously-generated variables, and compute ground-truth estimates of common causal parameters such as the average treatment effect (ATE).
-This interface operates in conjunction with `Distributions.jl`, the most common Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
-By integrating seamlessly with established packages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for statisticians and applied scientists alike.
+`CausalTables.jl` addresses both challenges -- the first via the `CausalTable` interface, which extends `Tables.jl` [@quinn2024tables] with causal identification routines, and the second via the `StructuralCausalModel`, which encodes a causal model as a sequence of conditional distributions from `Distributions.jl` [@JSSv098i16; @Distributions.jl-2019], providing random sampling and ground-truth computation. `CausalTables.jl` integrates seamlessly with established Julia packages, ensuring ease of use for statisticians and applied scientists alike.

 # Comparison to existing packages